14. Temperance

 Wings of the Angel – Higher guidance on grounded matters.
 Be present instead of avoiding.

 Iris Flowers – Hope, messages and beauty at the edge of the scene.
-Symbol of divine communication and the emotional intelligence blossoming in quiet places.
+Symbol of divine communication and the blossoming of emotional intelligence.

 iii.
 Influences